pikvm/pikvm/README.md

 * [Making USB Y-splitter cable](https://www.youtube.com/watch?v=uLuBuQUF61o).
 * [Soldering ATX controller](https://www.youtube.com/watch?v=hKnKOuH_f8M).

-Also check out the small PCB for ATX (if you know how to make PCBs): https://easyeda.com/mark.gilbert/zerow-kvm-v1
+Also check out this small PCB for ATX (if you know how to make PCBs): https://easyeda.com/mark.gilbert/zerow-kvm-v1

 ## v0 Diagram
 <img src="v0.png" alt="drawing" width="400"/>

 -----

-# Building OS
+# Building the OS
-Pi-KVM OS is based on Arch Linux ARM and contains all required packages and configs to work.
-To build the OS you will need any Linux machine with a fresh Docker (>= 1:19) with enabled privileged mode (for fdisk and some other commands, check Makefiles if you don't trust us :).
+The Pi-KVM OS is based on Arch Linux ARM and contains all the required packages and configs for it to work.
+To build the OS you will need any Linux machine with a recent version of Docker (>= 1:19) with privileged mode enabled. (used for fdisk and some other commands, have a look through our Makefiles if you don't trust us :) )

-0. For a clean OS (Like Ubuntu 18) you need to install and configure docker (after adding user in the docker group a relogin is needed), as well as git and make.
+0. When starting with a clean OS (Like Ubuntu 18) you need to install and configure docker (after adding your user to the docker group you must log out and log back in), as well as git and make.
     ```shell
     [user@localhost ~]$ sudo apt-get install git make curl binutils -y
     [user@localhost ~]$ curl -fsSL https://get.docker.com -o get-docker.sh
     [user@localhost ~]$ sudo sh get-docker.sh
     [user@localhost ~]$ sudo usermod -aG docker $USER
     ```
-    Re-login to apply changes.
+    Re-login to apply the changes.

-1. Checkout build toolchain:
+1. Git checkout the build toolchain:
     ```shell
     [user@localhost ~]$ git clone https://github.com/pikvm/os
     [user@localhost ~]$ cd os